BigChoongus/Elementary-Quantum-Mechanics/docs/chapter2.md

 \
 In our work, we will focus on the two-dimensional Stern-Gerlach experiment.
 The primary dimension we focus on will be the
-$y$-dimension-- or, as we will think of it, the direction.
+$`y`$-dimension-- or, as we will think of it, the direction.
 Here, the two possible spins in our experiment are , and .
 More interesting things come when we consider a second dimension, so we will use the
-$x$-dimension as our secondary dimension, where the two spins are , and .
-Corresponding to these dimensions there are the $y$-dimension magnetic fields and $x$-dimension magnetic fields, which deflect electrons in those dimensions alone.\
+$`x`$-dimension as our secondary dimension, where the two spins are , and .
+Corresponding to these dimensions there are the $`y`$-dimension magnetic fields and $`x`$-dimension magnetic fields, which deflect electrons in those dimensions alone.\
 \
 Let us now take our classical assumption on until we reach a